California State University, Fullerton: Student life

 CSUF was the first college in Orange County to have a Greek system, with its first fraternity founded in 1960.
 The Daily Titan, the official student newspaper of the university, also started in 1960.
 Other official student media includes Titan Radio.

 On April 23, 2014, Cal State Fullerton opened the Titan Dreamers Resource Center.
 The center was the first resource center for undocumented students in the CSU system.

 Notable alumni

-CSUF alumni include an astronaut who has made two trips to space; a speaker of the California Assembly; other politicians and Academy Award-winning directors, actors, producers, and cinematographers; award-winning journalists, authors, and screenwriters; nationally recognized teachers; presidents and CEOs of leading corporations; international opera stars, musicians, and Broadway stars; and professional athletes, Olympians, doctors, scientists, researchers, and social activists.
+CSUF alumni include: an astronaut who, as of June 2024, is participating in her third trip to space; a speaker of the California Assembly; other politicians and Academy Award-winning directors, actors, producers, and cinematographers; award-winning journalists, authors, and screenwriters; nationally recognized teachers; presidents and CEOs of leading corporations; international opera stars, musicians, and Broadway stars; professional athletes and Olympians; doctors, scientists and researchers; and social activists.

 Titan alumni number more than 210,000.
 An active alumni association keeps them connected through numerous networking and social events, and also sponsors nationwide chapters.